modJordan/spaceYears/README.md

 * Clone or Fork project
 * Make sure all images and files are in the proper folders
 * Run $npm run build to setup environment
+* Run $npm run test to run the TDD
 * Run $npm run start

 ## Known Bugs